Our Design Edit

 We recently went to the Sacramento Historic Home Tour and felt inspired to write blog about the renovation of historic homes – sometimes, this just translate into remodeling an older home.
 We’re very passionate about the preservation of architecturally important buildings.
 Some of our most rewarding projects revolve around the interior design of historic homes or businesses, such as offices, wineries, and boutique hotels.
 In this blog post, we’ll be focusing on homes in particular.

-Historic homes are unique and special properties.
-However, renovating them can be daunting – there are many things to consider in order to maintain the character of the home while also bringing it into the 21st century.
-As interior designers, we understand these considerations and can guide you through the entire process.
 In this blog post, we’ll discuss some of the most important factors you need to keep in mind when renovating your historic home.
 We discuss the design challenges and some opportunities that can make your project a dream home; we won’t be discussing local building codes and city rules.
-For any question, please contact us here or email me directly.
+For any question, please contact us here or email us directly.
 We’re always happy to hear about new projects and help you through your interior design journey.
 Happy reading!
 Hope you feel inspired.

-This means choosing materials that will complement the existing features of the home.
+For all of our design projects, it is important to show consistency and restraint in all design considerations.
+In order to achieve a well curated home, you cannot allow yourself to get carried away by all things beautiful.This means choosing materials that will complement the existing features of the home.
 For example, instead of using modern 12×24 porcelain floor tile, opt for a more traditional floor tile pattern and compliment it with natural wood cabinetry.
 By respecting the history of the home, you can create a kitchen that is both stylish and functional.
-Always consider anchoring the “busier” design elements to hold the balance.

-Similarly, you might choose minimalistic open shelving to avoid overwhelming the space.
+Anchor “busier” design elements for balance.
+Opt for minimalistic open shelving to avoid overwhelming the space.
 Creamy white plaster walls are the perfect backdrop to display vintage dishes against.
+As is often the case, marble remains the classic focal point in this kitchen, along with the popular brass accents found on imported European ranges.

-As so often is the case, marble is the classic focal point in this kitchen as well.
-And the brass again – especially popular on imported European ranges.
 Colors and metal finishes can be customized on most of them to compliment your kitchen remodel.

 Design by Nina Farmer Interiors

-Vintage + Modern = exquisite
+vintage + modern = exquisite

 When it comes to dining room design, there are endless possibilities.
 But one option that we love for historic homes is the mix of modern lighting and vintage furniture.
 A “bubble” light fixture and antique chairs might sound like an unlikely pairing, but they can actually come together to create a stunning effect.
 The key is to find the right balance between old and new – too much of either one can make the room feel dated or overly trendy.
 But when done right, the mix of modern and vintage dining room furniture can create a truly unique and beautiful space.